Where growth usually breaks in Post-acquisition tech

 -

-Team capability map: Assess who can run strategy, demand, product marketing, content, lifecycle, partner marketing, marketing ops, and agency management without relying on job titles.
+Team capability map: Assess who can run strategy, demand, product marketing, content, lifecycle, partner marketing, marketing ops, and agency management, regardless of job title.

 -